-1 WRC-97 made editorial amendments to this Resolution.

-This Resolution was revised by WRC-07.

 2 If data about the spacecraft are submitted for the first time under this Resolution, items “Spacecraft manufacturer”, “Launch services provider” and “Frequency band(s) present on-board on the spacecraft” shall be provided.
 Otherwise, if data about the spacecraft were already submitted under this Resolution, the ID number given by the Bureau to this spacecraft at that time shall be indicated.

 2